Updated: Jul 12

 Many people need to boost their grit and their will.
 If they did, they would use the information they have to achieve their goals.

 Burn more calories when you are resting...

 There are two types of energy: potential and kinetic.
 Potential energy is like water in a dam.
 The energy is there, but it’s not moving.
 Kinetic energy is like a river; it’s moving.
 Our brain works the same way; we can either keep the information static in our head or put it into action.

 Exercising and healthy eating are two good habits that will add value to your life.
 Such changes will result in losing weight, increasing your energy levels, and avoiding some diseases, such as osteoporosis.

 Many people neglect their responsibilities, including looking after their health, until the proverbial “tomorrow.”
 Unfortunately, “tomorrow” often becomes “never.”

-So if you want to make your fat burning machine (your body) more effective an live a higher quality of life, all you have to do is exercise and eat healthy.
+So if you want to make burn more calories when you are resting and live a higher quality of life, all you have to do is exercise and eat healthy.